 Another example is yogurt, which has an extremely long shelf life.
 Real yogurt really doesn’t need refrigeration – the refrigeration slows the fermentation process down to almost nil, which keeps the good bacteria from continuing to grow and those little cartons from exploding – it is not a safety issue, but a quality one.

 The national dairy council gives unopened yogurt a very conservative date of two to three weeks past the “buy by” date.
-Since yogurt was originally made by placing camel milk in stomach intestines and riding around the dessert with the container tucked under the saddle, one can imagine it is normally a pretty safe product.
+Since yogurt was originally made by placing camel milk in stomach intestines and riding around the desert with the container tucked under the saddle, one can imagine it is normally a pretty safe product.
 Why only two to three weeks past the buy by date?
 Yogurt is mass-produced, and thereby quality is somewhat in question, and the dairy council operates on a better safe than sorry attitude.
 Probably a good thing.

-At some point we moved on to “use by” dates.
+At some point, we moved on to “use by” or “best by” dates.
 This is a date that appeared only recently in the state I live in and this varies by state.
 I first noticed it on meats.
 I bought a package and two days later noticed a “use by” date – for the day before.
 I was astounded.
 Use by?
 What the heck is “use by??”
 I only had it for two days!
 I opened the package with dread to find the meat perfectly fine.

 When I buy my cars, do I consider the car to be bad and throw it out after the one-year protection date by the state, the lemon law?
 Ridiculous!
 What about when the manufacturer’s warranty is over?
 No way!
 Does it go “bad” at 10,000, 50,000 or 60,000 miles?
 One hopes to get good mileage from a car, and frankly, food is pretty much the same.